Books That Will Make You a Better UX Designer

 Step-by-Step Guide on How to Check for Trademarks in India

 In today’s competitive business world, having a unique trademark is essential for protecting your brand’s identity.
 A trademark can be a logo, name, slogan, or even a design that distinguishes your business from others.
+It is your brand’s identity and protection.

 Step 1: Visit the Trademark Registry Website